 i hope this is helpful and answers any questions on where i’ve found specific things many have inquired about. and please share below in the comments if you love any particular brand or product to help with warmth this coming season.

-i have worn this black puffer coat from j.crew for so many winters now and i keep going back to it. i like that it gives you a little shape with the tie around the waist and also i like that it’s warm. it looks like they got rid of the faux fur trim on the collar this year which is a bummer because i like that detail, but this is the exact same coat besides that. i believe it’s 40% off right now, too. i have also been loving bigger blanket scarves this season and have been wearing these two (both under $50) on repeat. on the left, my blush pink blanket scarf (it comes in so many good colors i also snagged it in the dark grey) and on the right, this leopard scarf, too.
+i have worn an old black puffer coat from j.crew for so many winters now and i keep going back to it. i like that it gives you a little shape with the tie around the waist and also i like that it’s warm.
+THIS BLACK DOWN JACKET is the most similar i have found to my old one. i have also been loving bigger blanket scarves this season and have been wearing these two (both under $50) on repeat. on the left, my blush pink blanket scarf (it comes in so many good colors i also snagged it in the dark grey) and on the right, this leopard scarf, too.

 as for other clothing items for you to shield against the cold, i find merino wool base layers like this top and these bottoms very helpful. they are thin and breathable enough that you can wear them under your clothing and they transition well when you’re in the cold and then heading indoors for a bit. it’s the only sort of under layer i have found to really properly work.